 Deutsche Bank has received requests for information from certain regulatory and law enforcement agencies globally who investigated trading in, and various other aspects of, the foreign exchange market.
-Deutsche Bank cooperated with these investigations.
-Relatedly, Deutsche Bank has conducted its own internal global review of foreign exchange trading and other aspects of its foreign exchange business.

-On 7 November 2018, a group of asset managers opted out of a consolidated class settlement and filed litigation on an individual basis (Allianz, et al. v.
+In 2018, a group of asset managers opted out of a consolidated class settlement and filed litigation on an individual basis, alleging a conspiracy between traders at 16 banks to manipulate FX benchmark rates and to widen FX currency pair spreads in the period 2003 to 2013 (Allianz, et al. v.
 Bank of America Corporation, et al.).
-Defendants' motion to dismiss was granted and denied in part on 28 May 2020.
-Plaintiffs filed a third amended complaint on 28 July 2020.
+Defendants' motion to dismiss was granted and denied in part in 2020, and the plaintiffs filed a third amended complaint.
 Deutsche Bank has also been named as a defendant in an amended and consolidated class action filed in Israel.
 This action asserts factual allegations similar to those made in the consolidated action in the United States and seeks damages pursuant to Israeli antitrust law as well as other causes of action.
 This action is in preliminary stages.

-On 11 November 2020, Deutsche Bank was named in an action issued in the UK High Court of Justice (Commercial Court) brought by many of the same plaintiffs who brought Allianz, et al. v.
+In 2020, Deutsche Bank was named in an action issued in the UK High Court of Justice (Commercial Court) brought by many of the same plaintiffs who brought Allianz, et al. v.
 Bank of America Corporation, et al. referred to above.
-The claim is based upon factual allegations similar to those made in

-Allianz, et al. v.
-Bank of America Corporation, et al. On 4 March 2022, the High Court ordered that the proceedings be transferred to the UK Competition Appeal Tribunal.
-Deutsche Bank has reached an agreement to resolve the Allianz proceedings in the US and UK.
+The claim is based upon factual allegations similar to those made in Allianz, et al. v.
+Bank of America Corporation, et al. In March 2022, the High Court ordered that the proceedings be transferred to the UK Competition Appeal Tribunal.
+Deutsche Bank has reached an agreement to resolve the Allianz proceedings in the U.S. and UK.
+In May 2023, both the U.S. and UK proceedings were dismissed in their entirety.

-On 4 May 2021, Deutsche Bank S.A. - Banco Alemao was named in a civil antitrust action brought in the São Paulo Civil Court of Central Jurisdiction by the Association of Brazilian Exporters ("AEB") against certain FX dealers and affiliated financial institutions in Brazil.
+In May 2021, Deutsche Bank S.A. - Banco Alemao was named in a civil antitrust action brought in the São Paulo Civil Court of Central Jurisdiction by the Association of Brazilian Exporters ("AEB") against certain FX dealers and affiliated financial institutions in Brazil.
 This action asserts factual allegations based on conduct investigated by the Brazilian antitrust enforcement agency ("CADE") and seeks damages pursuant to Brazilian antitrust law.
-On 22 February 2022, the presiding judge dismissed the action on the basis that the action was not appropriate for a class proceeding.
+In February 2022, the presiding judge dismissed the action on the basis that the action was not appropriate for a class proceeding.
 AEB has appealed the decision.
 Deutsche Bank has not yet been served.